-- BLUE/YELLOW: 14 gauge wire, printed [DIMMER SWITCH] #907 [HEADLIGHT SWITCH], this wire provides power to the dimmer switch from the headlight switch.
-This wire has power whenever the headlight switch is in the "HEADLIGHT ON" position. - TAN: 14 gauge wire, printed #909 DIMMER SWITCH, this wire provides power from the dimmer switch and into a splice with 2 other wires.
-The other two wires feed power to each low beam of the headlights, as seen in the Front Light Section Schematic on page 35.
+- BLUE/YELLOW: 14-gauge wire, printed << TO DIMMER SWITCH<< #907 >> TO HEADLIGHT SWITCH>>, this wire provides power to the dimmer switch from the headlight switch.
+This wire has power whenever the headlight switch is in the "HEADLIGHT ON" position. - TAN: 14-gauge wire, printed #909 FROM DIMMER SWITCH TO LOW BEAM HEADLIGHT, this wire provides power from the dimmer switch and into a splice with 2 other wires.
+The other two wires feed power to each low beam of the headlights, as seen in the Front Light Section Schematic on page 36.
 Once connected, this wire has power when the headlight switch is in the "HEADLIGHT ON" position and the dimmer switch is in the "LOW BEAM" position. - LT.
-GREEN: 14 gauge wire, printed #908 DIMMER SWITCH, this wire provides power from the dimmer switch and into a splice with 3 other wires.
-The other wires feed power to each high beam of the headlights and to the high beam indicator as seen in the Front Light Section Schematic on page 36.
+GREEN: 14-gauge wire, printed #908 FROM DIMMER TO HIGH BEAM HEADLIGHT, this wire provides power from the dimmer switch and into a splice with 3 other wires.
+The other wires feed power to each high beam of the headlights and the high beam indicator as seen in the Front Light Section Schematic on page 36.
 Once connected, this wire has power when the headlight switch is in the "HEADLIGHT ON" position and the dimmer switch is in the "HIGH BEAM" position.